A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 - Do not use harmful nail polishes or nail products.

-- Make sure that nail salons maintain hygienic standards.
+- Make sure that nail salons maintain hygiene standards.

 - Avoid contact with infected people or objects.